jtanwk/nytcrossword/README.md

 Getting The Data
 ----------------

 I didn't scrape NYTimes.com itself.
 Why?
 Because crosswords tend to arrive blank, and I wanted answers.
 Instead, I used the `rvest` package and [Selector Gadget](http://selectorgadget.com/) to gather historical puzzle data from the amazing resource that is [XWord Info](https://www.xwordinfo.com/).
+If you scrape their website, I strongly suggest a donation to keep them going - I did.
+There's lots of wonderful data there that I've barely attempted to sift through.

 Although the NYTimes crossword has been around since far earlier than 1994, I chose to only look at puzzles from the Will Shortz era (1994 - present).
-I've chosen not to host the data here, but the [scraper code](https://github.com/jtanwk/nytcrossword/blob/master/1_crossword_scraper.R) is available as part of this repository.
+I've also chosen not to host the data here, but the [scraper code](https://github.com/jtanwk/nytcrossword/blob/master/1_crossword_scraper.R) is available as part of this repository.

 Some Questions
 --------------